What is JKD? Philosophy History Techniques Books Support Training

 🌐

-Online — Worldwide
+Online

 Richard Vigslist

 Richard Vigslist has been training since age 5.
 Nearly three decades in Jeet Kune Do.
 A Brazilian Jiu-Jitsu black belt.
 A Muay Thai coach.
 A USA Boxing coach.
 He has studied, competed in, and taught multiple martial arts across the USA and internationally — including seminars in India.
-He built a global network of practitioners not by collecting certificates, but by showing up, sparring, and doing the work.

-Richard is the author of The Co-Creation of Jeet Kune Do: Bruce Lee and the Silent Architect — a book that gives long-overdue recognition to James Yimm Lee's role in the art's development.
-His forthcoming book, Embodied Truth, explores the mastery phase of JKD.
+Richard is the author of The Co-Creation of Jeet Kune Do: Bruce Lee and the Silent Architect — a book that gives long-overdue recognition to James Yimm Lee’s role in the art’s development.
+His forthcoming book, Embodied Truth, explores the student mastery phase of JKD.

 • Training began 1996 — nearly 30 years in the art